ruchanimbalkar/countries-app-fall-2025/version-5/README.md

   - It should look something like this:
     <img width="834" height="367" alt="Adding Neon database's connection string as an environmental variable called DATABASE_URL to the Render-hosted server" src="https://github.com/user-attachments/assets/1f13e87d-f3a5-4e4f-aec3-8c31c30783b6" />

 - Click Save, Rebuild, and Deploy
-- Commit your code so that it pushes to Github (and redeploys to the server instance).
-- Now that your web server is running, if you have any console.log() calls in your index.js file, those will show up in the Logs section because this is deployed remotely.
-It’s not going to show up in the terminal anymore, because we’re no longer running our server on our local machine.
+- Now that your web server is running, if you have any console.log() calls in your index.js file, those will show up in the Logs section on Render because this is deployed remotely.
+It’s not going to show up in the server terminal anymore, because we’re no longer running our server on our local machine.
 - Now your web server on Render can talk to your database on Neon!
-Hooray!
+Hooray! 🎉
 ---

-## Step 6: Configuring our Web Server Code in VS Code
+## Configuring our Web Server Code in VS Code

   - In our server's `index.js` file, we will update the server boilerplate code so that it works with our remote server that we are deploying to Render.
   - In the `index.js` file, update the value of the `connectionString` variable: